Frequently Asked Questions

 We have a proud history of delivering exceptional play areas that have received national recognition for their quality.

-In Nansledan, we plan to establish a total of six adventure play areas, constructed using sustainable natural materials and inspired by a nautical theme.
+In Nansledan, we will establish a total of six adventure play areas, constructed using sustainable natural materials and inspired by a nautical theme.

 In South East Faversham, we will collaborate with the community.
 Children will be at the heart of this collaboration, so we can develop play areas that will be cherished and enjoyed by families throughout Faversham.

-Faversham Cricket Club has committed to relocating its club ground to a central green space within the new neighbourhood, ensuring the club becomes an integral part of the new community.
+Faversham Cricket Club will relocate its club ground to a central green space within the new neighbourhood, ensuring the club becomes an integral part of the new community.
 Plans include the construction of a new pavilion and facilities next to the cricket field, which will also serve as a versatile community space available for hire.

-Additionally, Faversham Town Football Club will remain at its current location adjacent to the A2 Canterbury Road.
-We will be funding the development of a new 3G Pitch on their main ground, enabling the club to continue growing its provision for players of all ages and abilities.
-As part of these plans, the club will establish a new training pitch facility on Duchy land to the south of their current grounds, further enhancing their offerings for the town.
+Additionally, Faversham Town Football Club will stay in their current location next to the A2 Canterbury Road.
+The Duchy will fund a new 3G Pitch on their main ground, enabling the club to continue growing its provision for players of all ages and abilities.
+As part of these plans, the Club will also establish a new training pitch on Duchy land to the south of their current grounds.

 Alongside new facilities for Faversham’s cricket and football clubs, we aim to offer various other sports facilities.
 This includes a multi-use games area suitable for court sports and organising sports and recreational events within the neighbourhood’s green open spaces.